rauumartinez03/rauumartinez03/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my TFG about a MEAN app based on the CARD Antibiotic Resistance Database
+- 🔭 I’m currently working on my TFG about the design of ELT processes using MongoDB
 - 🌱 I’m currently learning Angular 17, webscraping tools and more